outworldly/PMC/Europe.md

 - PMCs/PSCs (Private Military Companies/Private Security Companies) may be required to register and notify relevant authorities.
 - This registration and notification process is a form of regulation for these companies.
 - It may involve providing information about their activities, personnel, and locations.

-# General License for PMCs/PSCs
-- There may be a general license available for PMCs/PSCs.
-- This license allows these companies to operate within certain parameters without needing specific approvals for each activity.
-- It provides a level of flexibility and ease of operation for these companies.

-# Self-Regulation: Voluntary Code of Conduct
-- PMCs/PSCs may choose to adopt a voluntary code of conduct for self-regulation.
-- This code of conduct outlines ethical standards and guidelines for their operations.
-- It is not mandatory but serves as a way for these companies to demonstrate their commitment to responsible practices.

-# Small Business Impact
-- Many PMCs/PSCs are small businesses with a limited number of permanent employees.
-- They often hire staff on a contract basis as needed.
-- A complete ban on military activity overseas could have a negative impact on these companies, potentially leading to their closure.
-- Any form of regulation, including registration and licensing, would have a cost impact on these small businesses.

 # Issues of Equity and Fairness
 - It is challenging to assess the impact of new controls on every business that may be affected.